Flood Investigation Report: May 2026

 The after effects of Storm Babet, where at least five houses in the village were flooded, resulted in the creation of the Occold Flood Group .
 The Flood Group consists of Mid-Suffolk Councillor Lucy Elkin, Angela Hall and Andrew Duggett from the Parish Council, and volunteers whose homes were affected by the storm.
 The group is meeting monthly and is liaising closely with Andrew Stringer, County Councillor, and Suffolk Highways to determine what mitigating action can be taken to manage flooding and water volumes.
-The Group is working with the Parish Council to purchase some portable flood defences, suitable for deployment to help houses at risk from rising water levels or the wash created by vehicles driving through flooded roads, and some road closed signs with support from the SCC emergency teams.
+The Parish Council now has some warning flooded road signs which can be deployed as required after consultation with support from the SCC emergency teams.

 10/11/2024

-All of this adds to our knowledge of what can be acheived during the next storm event.
+All of this adds to our knowledge of what can be achieved during the next storm event.

 30/10/2024